Biblical words matter.

 Introduction

 These commentaries are the result of my personal experience and study.
-They reflect my perspective on religious doctrine—the narrative that shapes the Christian faith—and how that narrative influences our ability to walk in the footsteps of Jesus.
-Today, Christianity often seems disconnected from the broader cultural conversation—reduced, in many ways, to an inconvenient subculture that increasingly grapples with its spiritual and social identity.
+They reflect my perspective on Christian doctrine—the narrative that shapes a believer’s faith—and how that narrative influences our ability to walk in the footsteps of Jesus Christ.
+Today, Christianity often seems disconnected from the broader cultural conversation—reduced, in many ways, to an inconvenient subculture that increasingly grapples with spiritual diversity and social identity.
 This growing irrelevance raises a pressing question: why has the Church drifted so far from meaningful engagement with society?
 What concerns me most is how rarely this issue is addressed.
 Leadership from the pulpit is more focused on the organisation of the institution itself—an oversight that, in my view, has a direct and damaging effect on the health of the Church.

 About Me